Cool off with some traditional Taiwanese desserts at Meet Fresh in Bellevue

 The presentation looked impressive.
 But eating it proved challenging as we tried to scoop the shaved ice without toppling the whole thing over.
 “It feels like you’re playing a game of Jenga,” my cousin said.

 The beans were cooked just right — not underdone but not mushy either — and the textures of all the toppings blended well with the shaved ice and each other.
-But both of us wished for more creaminess (more condensed milk, perhaps) mixed in with the shaved ice, while the vanilla ice cream flavor and texture overpowered the more delicate flavors of the other toppings.
+But both of us wished for more creaminess (more condensed milk, perhaps) mixed in with the shaved ice, while the vanilla-ice-cream flavor and texture overpowered the more delicate flavors of the other toppings.

 We moved on to Hot Taro Ball #5 ($8.25), in which orange and white mini taro balls, boba (chewy little tapioca pearls), and kidney beans dotted a warm sweet red bean soup.
 “It’s really fun to eat,” my cousin said of the combination of those different textures.
 I, meanwhile, enjoyed most the taste and texture of the red beans.